-- Introducing weekly behaviour focus at Assembly. - Explicit teaching and consistent follow-up of school rules. - Displaying school expectations in all classrooms. - Explicit links made from Fruits of the Spirit posters to Behaviour Expectations. - Modelling, role play methods and multi-media resources used to teach and learn behaviours. - Reinforcing positive behaviours in the playground. - Visual cues to show appropriate consequences for not meeting behaviour expectations. - School expectations and Behaviour Management Plan Matrix. - Empowering students to take responsibility for their actions. - Being flexible to allow for unforeseen circumstances or children with needs. - Maintaining effective communication and sharing a common language about behaviour in our school community. - Transitioning students to new year levels and new teachers at the end of the school year for the following year.
+- Introducing weekly behaviour focus at Assembly. - Explicit teaching and consistent follow-up of school rules. - Displaying school expectations in all classrooms. - Explicit links made from Fruits of the Spirit posters to Behaviour Expectations. - Modelling, role play methods and multi-media resources used to teach and learn behaviours. - Reinforce positive behaviours in the playground. - Use visual cues to show appropriate consequences for not meeting behaviour expectations. - Follow the School expectations and Behaviour Management Plan Matrix. - Empowering students to take responsibility for their actions. - Be flexible to allow for unforeseen circumstances or children with needs. - Maintain effective communication and sharing a common language about behaviour in our school community. - Transition students to new year levels and new teachers at the end of the school year for the following year.